Adams v. Colton

 Case Summary

-Colton sued Adams in an action of assumpsit to recover a debt.
-The circuit court overruled the motion for a continuance, despite Adams's affidavit to present a witness who could testify to a set-off of the debt.
-A jury found for Colton, and Adams appealed.
+Plaintiff Colton sued Defendant Adams in the Will Circuit Court in an action of assumpsit to recover a debt.
+Defendant Adams moved for a continuance, stating that a key witness Joel Jenks would not be available until the next term.
+His subpoena had been issued and sent, but returned not found.
+The circuit court overruled the motion.
+A jury found for Colton, and Adams moved for a new trial, arguing that he had discovered new and material evidence.
+The court overruled the motion and Adams appealed to the Illinois Supreme Court.
 The Supreme Court reversed and remanded the case for a new trial because the circuit court's refusal to grant a continuance based on the absence of a crucial witness was an error.

 Illinois Reports File